renansaraivaifpb/Instrumenta-o/README.md

 ### Source: Author.

-The stage write values in file txt was used arduino + software known Miners Rogers.
-Where Miners can conect with serial of arduino and obtain the values registred for them saves in file txt.
+The stage of writing values to a .txt file was accomplished using Arduino along with the well-known software Miners Rogers.
+With Miners, one can connect to the Arduino's serial port and obtain the registered values, saving them in a .txt file.

-The read was developed in Scilab, you are can review code in file scilab.sce.
+The reading process was developed in Scilab.
+You can review the code in the file scilab.sce.

-Plotting values, we can see in figure 3.
+By plotting the values, as shown in Figure 3, we can observe their distribution.

 ### Figure 3 - Plotting values in scilab.